retry51776/notes/development/opinions.md

 <hr />

-> Compare Developer to car, sport car(senior dev) 0-60 is faster than corolla(jr dev), where it make differences is on max speed(dev don't awared their mistakes until review mirror).
+> Compare Developer to car, sport car(senior dev) 0-60 is faster than corolla(jr dev), where it make differences is on max speed(dev don't aware their mistakes until review mirror).
 ## Security
 - URL
   - expose static link on secure resource